5tuxnet/courses/comp4912/lab5/zabbix-mariadb/Readme.md

 $ docker-compose up -d

-When the docker image is running (can be verified by 'docker ps'), you may use 'hostname -I' command to find your host IP to access Zabbix server GUI via your browser.
+When the docker containers are running (can be verified by 'docker ps'), you may use 'hostname -I' command to find IP address of your Linux VM to access Zabbix server GUI via your host browser.